ssardina/pynbl/README.md

 - [Best API](https://betsapi.com/l/1714/Australia-NBL): paid RESTful API.

-## Data analytic systems
+## Other similar systems

-Here is a link to the [Rscript repo](https://github.com/jgalowe/euRobasketAu?organization=jgalowe&organization=jgalowe) that I use right now if it is of any use to you:
+* [Rscript repo](https://github.com/jgalowe/euRobasketAu?organization=jgalowe&organization=jgalowe) that I use right now if it is of any use to you:

 It scrapes the data and then converts the raw numbers into _advanced stats_.